amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 printf('%s %d %.2f', 'adrian', 321, Math.PI);
 {% endcodeblock %}

-We can accomplish the same using the  rest operator `...`.
+We can do the same using the  rest operator `...`.

 {% codeblock lang:js mark:1 ES6 %}
 function printf(format, ...params) {